Morbid curiosity made me look forward to the boat ride, and we met the skipper in the garden outside the quaint cottage.

 “It doesn’t mean I have to go quietly,” I quipped, but I walked up to the ancient woman.

-She looked me over and spun me around before she looked to the door.
+She spun me around and looked me over before she glanced at the door.
 “Mary?
 Mary!”

 Miss MacLain appeared in the doorway.
 “Yes, Miss Ella?”